tierneytim/OPM/README.md

 cd(dir)
 ```

-However, before you run this code you should know that it is licensed under a GNU  license with the following disclaimer and copyright.
+However, before you run this code you should know that it is licensed under a GNU license which means no warranty or liability.
+Please read the [License](LICENSE) before use.